-- 1 Mr. Suroj Subhasavasdikul
+- 1 Mr. Virach Aphimeteetamrong

-Chairman of the Board of Directors and Authorized Director
+- Chairman of the Board, Member of the Audit Committee and Independent Director

-- 2 Mr. Kraisi Sirirungsi
+- Mr. Kraisi Sirirungsi

 Vice Chairman, Chairman of the Nomination and Remuneration Committee and

 Authorized Director

 - Mr. Anun Louharanoo

-Director, Authorized Director and Member of the Nomination and Remuneration Committee - 4 Mr. Srihasak Arirachakaran
+Member of the Nomination and Remuneration Committee and Authorized Director - Mr. Srihasak Arirachakaran